 We are here to help if you’d like to know if one of our solicitors could represent you.
-Therefore, why not call us on 0800 6524 881 to find out more?
+So, please call us on 0800 6524 881 to find out more.

 Our team of specialist solicitors have years of experience in pavement accident claims.
 If your claim is suitable, they will start the claims process right away so that no time is wasted.

-Any claim we take on will be managed on a No win, No fee basis which means you shouldn’t be worried about legal fees throughout your case.
+Remember, any claim we take on will be managed using a No Win No Fee agreement which means you shouldn’t be worried about legal fees throughout your case.